-- Express your concern and offer assistance (which is typically a referral to CAPS or other campus resource).
+- Express your concern and offer assistance (which is typically a referral to the Talley Center for Counseling Services or other campus resource).

-- Become familiar with CAPS services, as well as other campus resources for students, so you can speak knowledgeably.
+- Become familiar with the Talley Center for Counseling services, as well as other campus resources for students, so you can speak knowledgeably.

 - Reassure the student and strive to destigmatize help-seeking.

-CAPS works with many students on a variety of issues, from everyday stress to more serious psychological issues.
+The counseling centerworks with many students on a variety of issues, from everyday stress to more serious psychological issues.
 Our staff members are clinical psychologists experienced in working with college students and young adults.
 Knowing when to seek support is an important skill, not a sign of weakness or failure.
-Remind the student that CAPS services are free and confidential and do not become a part of a student’s University record.
+Remind the student counseling services are free and confidential and do not become a part of a student’s University record.
 Even if you refer the student, we cannot share any information with you or others, including whether or not s/he made or kept an appointment, unless s/he gives us permission (although there are a few, limited situations involving serious threats to the safety of the student or others, in which we are allowed to break confidentiality).

 - Offer to help the student make an appointment.
-In rare instances,you may wish to walk the student over to CAPS, located in Mercer Hall.
+In rare instances,you may wish to walk the student over to the counseling center, located in Lee Hall.

-- Let the student know that CAPS services are voluntary.
+- Let the student know that counseling services are voluntary.
 Students are free to discontinue sessions at any time, and/or free to see another counselor.

 - Document, follow up, and check-in with the student.

-Call CAPS for a consultation if you have questions or you yourself would like assistance.
+Call the Talley Center for Counseling Services for a consultation if you have questions or you yourself would like assistance.

 What about a student who is disruptive?

 Disruptive behavior falls on a continuum.
 It amounts to more than strong emotions or opinions expressed during the course of academic debate.
 And, it is more than the expression of controversial and/or extreme points of view.
 Individual instructors vary in the range of behavior they tolerate in their classrooms; generally, however, “disruptive behavior” is that which interferes with teaching and learning.
-The persistence, severity, and nature of the behavior are key factors in determining disruptiveness.
+The persistence, severity, and nature of the behavior are key factors in determining if it is disruptive.
 Examples include: